 The Kelsey museum has two human mummies (both children) and several animal mummies in its collection.
 The mummies are very fragile and must be climate controlled for their preservation since Michigan's weather is very different from the dry climate of Egypt that originally preserved them.
 The Egyptians themselves went to a great deal of trouble to keep the bodies of their dead hidden and private, and this helped keep the mummies so well preserved.

 The Kelsey Museum collection includes the mummies of a dog, a cat, and three birds (probably falcons), as well as the decorated head from a cat mummy.
 Animal mummies of this sort were left as offerings to a god associated with the animal: a person would pay the priests to kill the animal and have it wrapped as a mummy and put into a special chamber in the god's temple.
 The cat was associated with the goddess Bast, the dog with Anubis, and the falcon with Horus.
 The Museum also has what appears to be the mummy of a baboon, but x-rays showed that it contains human arm bones, wrapped to look like a baboon.
 Apparently this is an ancient fake, designed to convince someone that they were paying for a baboon mummy.
-The cat mummy, the cat head, and one of the mummified falcons are now on display in the new Upjohn Exhibit Wing of the Kelsey Museum.
+The cat mummy, the cat head, and one of the mummified falcons are on display in the Upjohn Exhibit Wing.

 The statues in the Kelsey Museum are ancient—between 1,000 and 5,000 years old—and a lot of things can happen in that time.
 Although the statues are made of stone, the noses (and arms and legs) of statues stick out and are especially vulnerable to damage.
 Imagine falling over but not being able to stop your fall, and you'll get an idea of how this could happen!
 Statue noses are also easy to damage intentionally, and many ancient statues have lost their noses through ancient (or modern) vandalism.